12 Tips For Getting A Good Night’s Sleep

 3. Exercise

-According to an article on Hopkins Medicine, people who partake in at least 30 minutes of moderate aerobic exercise see immediate benefits.
+An article by Hopkins Medicine states that people who partake in at least 30 minutes of moderate aerobic exercise see immediate benefits.

-You don't have to be training for a 5K to get enough exercise to start seeing results.
+That's right.
+You don't have to be training for a 5K to start seeing results.

-Aerobic exercises cause the body to release endorphins which can help some people stay awake and alert.
+Here's the catch.
+Aerobic exercises cause the body to release endorphins, which, in turn, can help some people stay awake and alert.

-If you are looking to work in some exercise, you'll want to avoid getting your laps in about 1 to 2 hours before going to bed.
+So, if you are looking to work in some exercise, you'll want to avoid getting your laps in about 1 to 2 hours before going to bed to optimize its benefits to your sleep.

 2. Take a Shower or Bath

-According to the Sleep Foundation, a meta-analysis of 17 studies found that taking a shower or bath between 104 and 108 degrees about 1 to 2 hours before bedtime can help someone fall asleep faster and get a better sleep quality.
+meta-analysis of 17 studies found that taking a shower or bath between 104 and 108 degrees about 1 to 2 hours before bedtime can help someone fall asleep faster and get a better sleep quality.
+Who doesn’t love a nice, warm bath?

 1. Relax Your Mind

-Your surroundings aren't the only thing that needs to be quieted down to get a good night's sleep.
+Your surroundings aren't the only thing that needs to be decluttered and quieted down to get a good night's sleep.

-According to an article on WebMD, there are many activities you can do to help quiet your mind, including:
+Fortunately, there are many activities you can try to help quiet your mind, according to WebMD, including:

 • Meditation